yoshiharuyamashita/yoshiharuyamashita.com/content/about.md

 ## About me

-Hello!
+Hi there!

 My name is Yoshiharu Yamashita, Yoshi for short.

-I'm originally from Japan but came to England to study in 2001.
-After graduating I came to Bristol, UK for my first job.
+I am originally from Japan but in 2001 I made one of the biggest decisions in my life and came to England to do a university degree course.

+Being so far from home was not easy to begin with but life in England has turned out to be better than I could ever have imagined when I made that decision.

+I am currently living and working in Bristol, UK.

 ### Software Engineer